 - Clear criminal record.

-In practice, the application is submitted to the Civil Registry and Migration Department (CRMD) with a submission fee of €500.
+In practice, the application is submitted to the CRMD with a submission fee of €500.
 Until 2016, applications took on average six to seven years to be examined and nearly no beneficiaries of international protection were granted citizenship.
-In 2015 and 2016, measures were taken to examine the backlog, with the intention of speeding up the process.
+In 2015 and 2016, measures were taken to go through the backlog, with the intention of speeding up the process.
 Currently an application takes two to three years to be examined.
 An oral interview is carried out and a recommendation is drafted by the examining officer which is then referred to the Minister of Interior who has the final decision to reject or grant citizenship.

 Based on information from beneficiaries/cases represented by the Cyprus Refugee Council.

 Information provided by cases represented by the Cyprus Refugee Council.